robertfausk/mink-panther-driver/README.md

 If you run into issues of type ```session not created: This version of ChromeDriver only supports Chrome version 79``` then it is because of mismatched versions between installed chrome driver and chromium.
 Best way to bypass this problem is to update them to their newest version.

+    docker-compose exec php7.2 composer require --dev dbrekelmans/bdi docker-compose exec php7.2 vendor/bin/bdi detect drivers

+If you are developing for PHP 7.1 then you should use following.
 The first line could be sufficient but this depends on your actual setup.

-    docker-compose exec php7.2 vendor/bin/bdi detect drivers
+    docker-compose exec php7.1 bin/updatePantherChromeDriver.sh
+    docker-compose build php7.1

 ## Credits